Abdelrahman-tlayjeh/folder-organizer/README.md

 ```console
 python folder_organizer_CLI.py organize ext "<output folder name>"
 ```
-> replace {output folder name} by a valid folder name to be the folder that will contains all organized content.
+> replace <output folder name> by a valid folder name to be the folder that will contain all organized content.

 ### Example of output:
 ![imgs](/imgs/organize.png)